 Each mobile team consists of a doctor, a midwife, and a driver.
 They travel around the country in a vehicle equipped with an examination table, family planning products, supplies, and equipment for the prevention of infections.
-Since the clinics were launched in January 2018, they have inserted 1,197 IUDs and 10,584 implants.
+The effort complements the provision of services in the public sector where long-acting and reversible methods are not available.
+Since the clinics were launched in January 2018, they have counseled over 90,000 men and women and inserted 1,197 IUDs and 10,584 implants.

 In order to ensure and maintain quality service standards, each team receives practical training and is subject to regular supervision provided by SHOPS Plus.
-In addition, the project’s partner, Population Services International, has developed a wide range of long- and short-term contraceptive methods with funding from USAID, which helps supply the clinics.
+The project’s partner Population Services International distributes a wide range of long- and short-term contraceptive methods with funding from USAID, which helps supply the clinics.

 Madagascar has experienced a considerable increase in its contraceptive rate over the last 10 years, rising from 7 percent to 33 percent in 2012.
 However, despite these efforts, unmet need among married women remains high at 18 percent and there is a high maternal mortality rate of 478 per 100,000 births.